craigpastro/pg_uuidv7/README.md

 ## Docker

-You can spin up a Postgres container with the `pg_uuidv7` extension installed with
+You can spin up a Postgres container with the `pg_uuidv7` extension installed with `docker compose up -d`.
+Once the DB is up, you can connect to it using the following connection string:

 ```
-docker compose up -d
+postgres://postgres:password@localhost:28801/postgres
 ```

-You can connect to the database with `postgres:://postgres:password@localhost:28801/postgres`.

 ## Installation